 - In a glass bowl, add the flour and salt.
 Mix to combine.

 - In a glass measuring cup, mix the warm water, yeast and sugar.
 Allow to sit for a minute (see note) and stir into the flour with a wooden spoon until the dough just comes together.

-- Cover the bowl with tight saran wrap and place in the fridge for 8 hours or up to over night.
+- Cover the bowl with tight plastic wrap and place in the fridge for 8 hours or up to overnight.

 - Remove the bowl from the fridge.

-- In an 8" round cake pan, drizzle oil oil and place the dough in the center, tucking ends under.
+- In an 8-inch round cake pan, drizzle oil and place the dough in the center, tucking ends under.

 - Cover with plastic wrap and allow to rise 2 hours.